tkhq/qos/docs/GUIDE.md

 **What Happens**:
 - Validates new manifest envelope approvals (K=2 signatures)
 - Verifies new pivot hash matches your updated application binary
-- Generates fresh ephemeral key for this instance
+- Generates fresh setup and live ephemeral keys for this instance
 - Enclave enters "WaitingForQuorumShards" phase

 ### 8.7 Re-provision Shares (Same Quorum Key)

 **What this does**: Members re-provision their shares to the new enclave instance.
-The shares are the same as before (from genesis), but they're re-encrypted to the new ephemeral key.
-When K=2 shares are posted, the same quorum key is reconstructed and your updated application launches.
+The shares are the same as before (from genesis), but they're re-encrypted to the new setup ephemeral key after verifying the setup attestation and PCR16.
+When K=2 shares are posted, the same quorum key is reconstructed, QOS rotates to the PCR17-committed live key, and your updated application launches.

 Follow the exact same process as Phase 6 (Share Provisioning):